Blog /

 Curfew restrictions

 Permit holders in Kentucky can’t drive between 12 AM and 6 AM.
-This is a hard rule, not a suggestion.
-Getting pulled over during curfew hours with a learner’s permit can mean a citation.
+This is enforced.
+Getting caught driving during restricted hours with a learner’s permit can mean a ticket and could push back your license date.

 Driver education